-The Company is obligated to make monthly interest-only payments through January 1, 2023.
-Borrowings under the Amended Loan Agreement bear interest at an annual interest rate from the greater of (y) 9.25% or (z) 6.00% plus the Wall Street Journal prime rate.
-After the interest - only payment period, borrowings under the Amended Loan Agreement are repayable in equal monthly payments of principal and accrued interest until the maturity date of the loan, which is April 1, 2024.
-At the Company's option, the Company may prepay all, but not less than all, of the outstanding borrowings, subject to a prepayment premium equal to (i) 2.0% of the principal amount outstanding if the prepayment occurs during the first year following the First Amendment, (ii) 1.5% of the principal amount outstanding if the prepayment occurs during the second year following the First Amendment, and (iii) 1.0% of the principal amount outstanding at any time thereafter but prior to the Maturity Date.
-The Amended Loan Agreement also applies a 4.99% end of term charge to any future draws payable on the maturity date.
-The final payment will be accrued over the term of the debt.
+The Company was obligated to make monthly interest-only payments through January 1, 2023.
+Borrowings under the Amended Loan Agreement bore interest at an annual interest rate from the greater of (y) 9.25% or (z) 6.00% plus the Wall Street Journal prime rate.
+After the Interest-Only Period (as defined in the Amended Loan Agreement), borrowings under the Amended Loan Agreement were repayable in equal monthly payments of principal and accrued interest until the maturity date of the loan.
+At the Company's option, the Company could prepay all, but not less than all, of the outstanding borrowings, subject to a prepayment premium equal to (i) 2.0% of the principal amount outstanding if the prepayment occurs during the first year following the First Amendment, (ii) 1.5% of the principal amount outstanding if the prepayment occurs during the First Amendment, and (iii) 1.0% of the principal amount outstanding at any time thereafter but prior to the maturity date.
+The Amended Loan Agreement also applied a 4.99% end of term charge to any future draws payable on the maturity date.
+The Company was accruing the final payment over the term of the debt.